indrekots/indrekots.github.io/_posts/articles/2016-07-17-how-to-control-an-rc-car-over-wifi-with-esp8266.md

 aging: true
 ---

 Some time ago I bought my first Arduino.
 I have several years of experience as a software developer but my knowledge of electronics is pretty minimal.
 For my first project I decided to [control a cheap RC car with an Arduino board]({{ site.url }}/articles/controlling-an-rc-car-with-arduino/ "Control an RC car with an Arduino").
 This was done by connecting the board to the car's controller and sending commands from my laptop to the Arduino over a serial connection.
 Basically I made the original controller programmable and the car would still receive the signal over 27MHz radio waves.
 It was a relatively easy project to start with because I did not have to open up the car itself.
 The downside is that every time I want to take the car for a spin, I have to connect my laptop to my Arduino and then connect that to the controller.
-This post is about the next project where I started to control the RC car over WiFi.
+This post is about my next project where I started to control the RC car over WiFi.

 ## Ditching the controller